FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 The second main feature of a debugger is to examine and possibly alter the contents of variables.
 Once again, until the FreeCAD debugger for Python is ready we have to depend on work-arounds.

 A feature of the FreeCAD system is the provision of global variables.
 These variables that are created by the Python code and exist in FreeCAD\'s memory until the user quits from FreeCAD.
-The form of these variables is:
+The form of these variables is   *

 ```python
 FreeCAD.myVariable = 123
 ```

 The statement creates a Python variable in the FreeCAD memory which is fully accessible to Python code, in fact it behaves identically to a normal Python variable.
 Yet after the Python code finishes running, no matter if it is running as a macro or through the console, there will be a variable \'FreeCAD.myVariable\' remaining in memory with the value of 123.
-Entering:
+Entering   *

 ```python